toot-community/kubernetes/README.md

 all Pods containing a specific annotation.
 In our case, this annotation is `prometheus.io/scrape: "true"`.
 Most [CNCF](https://landscape.cncf.io) components are configured to expose metrics in this way.

-### Prometheus StatsD Exporter

-Prometheus StatsD Exporter is a simple service that listens for StatsD metrics and exports them as Prometheus metrics.

-Mastodon can push relevant metrics about its operation to StatsD.
-Prometheus is configured to scrape metrics from these Pods.
-Prometheus StatsD Exporter is used to convert these metrics to Prometheus metrics.

-For redundancy, we run two instances of Prometheus StatsD Exporter as containers are temporary, and Mastodon cannot continue booting if Prometheus StatsD Exporter is unavailable; this is why we run at least two instances of Prometheus StatsD Exporter.

 ### Mastodon (toot.community)

 Mastodon is an accessible, open-source social network server.
 It is a decentralized alternative to commercial platforms